 There are several ways in which the 1031 exchange and a Section 121 exclusion can complement one another.
 Here’s an example.

 - An investor buys a property and lives in it for two years.
-Then she moves out and converts it into a rental.
+Then she moves out and

 - The property is kept as an investment for 18 months.